typeRob/Atomic-GallardoDrivers/README.md

-# Atomic-GallardoDrivers
+# Atomic
+## Lamborghini Gallardo
+### Steering Wheel
-Windows Drivers for the Atomic Lamborghini Gallardo's steering wheel
+Windows Drivers for this steering wheel, unavailable on the official Atomic's website.
+I would like to thank @JC Arcenas(Facebook) for sending me this drivers directly from the Philipines.